 As a result, it targets well the inner and upper chest in a different way than incline presses.
 It is particularly suited to hit the clavicle (collar bone) part of the upper chest and to fill up that stubborn upper chest.

-Squeeze dumbbell presses, like diamond push ups, are useful to develop that flat, masculine and square shield look to your pectorals.
+Squeeze dumbbell presses, like diamond push-ups, are useful to develop that flat, masculine and square shield look to your pectorals.
 It offsets unbalances in your chest and matches up the development of your upper chest to the lower part.

-The result is a warrior-like chest, well developed all round with a nice dividing line between left and right pecs all the way from top to bottom, not a puffy chest with muscular man boobs at the bottom but a flat, undefined top.
+The result is a warrior-like chest, well developed all around with a nice dividing line between left and right pecs all the way from top to bottom, not a puffy chest with muscular man boobs at the bottom but a flat, undefined top.